The Ocura Plasma Pen Buyer's Guide

 Do not use it on these

 Never treat a mole at home; any pigmented mole should be assessed by a dermatologist.
 Never treat anything that bleeds without being touched, grows over time, scabs on its own, or has a pearly or translucent border, because those can be look-alikes for skin cancer.
 Never treat anything near the eye, on the eyelid, or in a spot you cannot clearly see and reach.
-And never treat anything you cannot confidently identify as one of the benign types above.

 See a dermatologist if